Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Realisation closure does not mean that cooperation ends.
 It means that an open interval of trust, credibility, or credit has reached some realised condition: fulfilment, failure, repair, withdrawal, sanction, forgiveness, transfer, substitution, Nil-state transition, or recursive continuation.

+Nil-state transition, meaning a transition in which the admissible substrate required for regime-supported credit has collapsed without eliminating the participant’s bare coexistence or direct contribution capacity,

 ## 25.1 Feedback Update — Realised Outcomes Re-enter the System

 Every realised outcome re-enters the system as possible contribution history, whether it arises from successful fulfilment, routine contribution, failed commitment, repair, sanction, withdrawal, or reversion to bare coexistence following a Nil-state transition.